ddom-pubgit/old-script-collection/stop-eternally-running-tasks/README.md

 ## How to use

 1. Copy the script to the Veeam Server (there is a hard check for this, must be Veeam Server)
-2. Open an Administrative Powershell Session or Veeam Console Powershell Sessioon
+2. Open an Administrative Powershell Session or Veeam Console Powershell Session
+3. If desired, get specific job with Get-VBRJob or Get-VBRTapeJob and pass it to -BackupJob or -TapeJob respectively
-3. Follow the prompts from the pop-up Windows to select the Job, the affected Job Session, and the affected Task Session
+4. Follow the prompts from the pop-up Windows to select the Job, the affected Job Session, and the affected Task Session

 ## Description of issue